 The top-level scope implicitly contains a number of classes stored externally.
 If a top-level name is not found at global scope, a Modelica translator shall look up additional classes in an ordered list of library roots, called MODELICAPATH.
-[The implementation of MODELICAPATH is tool dependent.]
+[The implementation of MODELICAPATH is tool dependent.
+In order that a user can work in parallel with different Modelica tools, it is adviceable to not have this list as environment variable, but as a setting in the respective tool.
+Since MODELICAPATH is tool dependent, it is not specified in which way the list of library roots is stored.
+Typically, on a Windows system MODELICAPATH is a string with path names separated by ";" whereas on a Linux system it is a string with path names separated by a ":".]